kratsg/jokes/README.md

 Acupuncture is a jab well done.

 Some of the gouda cheesy jokes are just brie-liant.
 These puns are killing you?
 I'm such a meunster!

+"I see," said the blind carpenter, as he picked up his hammer and saw.

+Did you hear about the guy who was dangling a rope down from the highway overpass?!
+The rope got caught on a truck and the guy's arm came right off.
+The truck driver was charged with armed robbery.

+I can see a boat, canoe?

+Do you know how many people are dead in that cemetery?
+All of them.

+Why do they put fences around cemeteries?
+Because people are dying to get in.

+Don't drop that cabbage - otherwise, heads will roll!

+What's black and white and eats like a horse?
+A zebra.